 West Basset as we know it opened in 1846 and was a successful copper mine up until the discovery of the Great Flat Lode in 1869.
 Unfortunately the mine failed to fully transition over to tin production, predominantly due to poor management and lack of stamping facilities.

-In 1896, West Basset amalgamated with its neighbour South Wheal Frances (written about here) and became part of Basset Mines Ltd. Underground mining ceased following this and the engine was only used to supply water to its separate stamps and dressing floor.
+In 1896, West Basset amalgamated with its neighbour South Wheal Frances and became part of Basset Mines Ltd. Underground mining ceased following this and the engine was only used to supply water to its separate stamps and dressing floor.
 The engine stopped working completely in 1899 and the site appears abandoned on the 1907 map, with the rest of the mine closing in 1917.

 While only the engine house remains, the mine previously had a substantial number of other buildings.
 In front of the house, to the east was a balance bob housing while to the west was a capstan.
 On the western side of the engine sat its very large boiler house which held two boilers, with another building on the eastern side, potentially a miners dry.
 Two tramways ran alongside the north and south of the site – one of these went to Old Skip shaft while the other went to the stamps in Carnkie.
 Maps show that on the northern side of the house used to lie a complex arsenic works including calciners, flues, labyrinth and a chimney while on the southern side of the road used to sit a winding engine house.

 The engine house was consolidated as part of the mineral tramways project in 2006-07, and its shaft capped sometime previously.
-Both are free to access, although the closest parking is up the road at the South Wheal Frances site.